Kuiil7/Fitness-Tracker/README.md

 > A workout tracker by creating Mongo database with a Mongoose schema and handle routes with Express.

+> User Story: As a users can view, create and track daily workouts and reach their fitness goals quicker!

 ## Installation

 Install dependencies then: